-Since its introduction more almost two decades ago, the Toyota Tacoma has been a mainstay of the compact and midsize pickup segments.
-Typical advantages to a new or used Tacoma include a variety of body styles to choose from, useful off-road abilities, solid build quality and a better-than-average reputation for reliability and durability.
+Since its introduction more than two decades ago, the Toyota Tacoma has been a mainstay of the compact and midsize pickup segments.
+Typical advantages to a new or used Tacoma include a variety of body styles, strong off-road abilities, solid build quality and a better-than-average reputation for reliability and durability.

 Downsides are few.
-Even when modestly appointed, Toyota's compact pickup usually costs more than competing trucks from domestic manufacturers, and taller drivers might find the cabin of the first-generation Tacoma to be somewhat uncomfortable.
-But overall, the Toyota Tacoma is a very capable pickup and comes recommended for nearly all truck shoppers.
+Even when modestly appointed, Toyota's compact pickup usually costs more than competing trucks from domestic manufacturers, and taller drivers might find the cabin of the first- and second-generation Tacomas to be somewhat uncomfortable.
+But overall, the Toyota Tacoma is a very capable pickup and is recommended for nearly all truck shoppers.

 Used Toyota Tacoma Models

-There have been few big changes to the second-generation Tacoma made its debut in 2005, and changed little over the next decade.
-It's important to note that in this first year, the Tacoma featured higher output numbers from its engine -- however, this was due to a change in testing procedure, not actual horsepower.
-Among notable changes, stability/traction control, front seat side airbags and side curtain airbags were optional prior to 2009, at which point they became standard.
-Tacomas from 2012 and up are also the most up-to-date in terms of in-car electronics, though Toyota never offered a leather interior on this generation of the truck.
-Various on- and off-road packages, such as the sporty X-Runner for the former and the rugged T/X for the latter, were offered throughout the years.
+The second-generation Tacoma made its debut in 2005, and changed little over the next decade.
+It's important to note that in this first year, the Tacoma featured higher output numbers from its engine — however, this was due to a change in testing procedure, not actual horsepower.
+Among notable changes, stability/traction control, front-seat side airbags and side curtain airbags were optional prior to 2009, at which point they became standard.
+Tacomas from 2012 and up are also the most up to date in terms of in-car electronics, though Toyota never offered a leather interior on this generation of the truck.
+Various on- and off-road packages, such as the sporty X-Runner for the former and the rugged T/X Baja and TRD Pro for the latter, were offered throughout the years.
 In 2015, Toyota eliminated the regular-cab option, leaving only extended- and crew-cab models.

-The Tacoma nameplate dates back to 1995.
-It debuted in that year as a replacement for Toyota's long-running, and more simply named, "Pickup."
-This first-generation Tacoma is smaller than the one currently on sale but is still very capable and a fine choice for a used truck.
+The Tacoma made its debut in 1995 as a replacement for Toyota's long-running, and more simply named, "Pickup."
+This first-generation Tacoma is smaller than later models but is still very capable and a fine choice for a used truck.

 This issue was solved for the 2001 model year when Toyota came out with the crew-cab (Double Cab) body style for the Tacoma.
 The Double Cab had the most interior room in the Tacoma range and four standard-opening doors.
 In order to keep overall length reasonable for on- and off-road maneuverability, however, Toyota reduced the Double Cab's bed length.
 This setup proved problematic for certain Tacoma buyers, which is why Toyota added a long-bed option for the second-generation Double Cab.